vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 - you can display custom configurations for your plugin.
 For example, [vue-cli-plugin-apollo](https://github.com/Akryum/vue-cli-plugin-apollo) provides the following configuration screen for Apollo server:

 ![UI Configuration Screen](/ui-configuration.png)
-- you can add localizations for your plugin if you want to support multiple languages.
+- you can add localizations for your plugin if you want to support multiple languages
+- you can make your plugin discoverable in the Vue UI search

 All the logic connected to Vue UI should be placed to `ui.js` file in the root folder or in the `ui/index.js`.
 The file should export a function which gets the api object as argument: